rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_316/readme.md

-# US 220
+# US 316

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*As CRM Collaborator, I want to send the show proposal to the customer.The proposal to be sent is a properly formatted document with the show details and a link to the video preview.
+The format of the proposal must be one supported by the system and has to be generated using the correct plugin.*

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US316** As CRM Collaborator, I want to send the show proposal to the customer.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US316.1 The proposal to be sent is a properly formatted document with the show details and a link to the video preview.

+- US316.2 The format of the proposal must be one supported by the system and has to be generated using the correct plugin.

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US310, US311, US312 and US315 as the show proposal needs to have all information needed to send it to the customer.*
+*There is a dependency with US347,  as the show proposal needs to be generated and so it need to have a specific structure.*
+*There is a dependency with US255,  as it needs to be generated and interpreted correctly.*

 **Forum Insight:**